Money Expert > Car Insurance > Medical Conditions & Car Insurance

 Click the button below to choose from the best policies on the market

-The DVLA will assess you and your medical condition or disability, possibly by contacting your doctor, arranging for you to be examined, or having your taking a driving test, and decide whether you can keep driving.
-They may require you to get a new license, perhaps one that needs to be renewed more frequently; to adapt your vehicle; or to surrender your licence and stop driving.
+The DVLA will assess you and your medical condition or disability, possibly by contacting your doctor, arranging for you to be examined, or having you take a driving test, and decide whether you can keep driving.
+They may require you to get a new licence, perhaps one that needs to be renewed more frequently; to adapt your vehicle; or to surrender your licence and stop driving.

 Failure to report a medical condition can incur a fine of up to £1,000, invalidate your car insurance policy, and lead to you being prosecuted if you cause an accident.
 And worst of all, continuing to drive when you are impaired can pose significant risk to yourself and others on the road.